 In thinking about it, it seems to me that there is much more written in the vein of the NEA Today article (which focuses on a school coping with the loss of one of their students) than with how best a teacher can help a student dealing with the loss of a close family member or friend.
 The first instance is obviously tragic and traumatic, and needs to be discussed.
 But since the second instance happens far more frequently, I thought I’d share a couple of resources that might be useful.

-The first is a short article from The Apple titled “How to: Help Your Students Deal with Grief and Loss.”
+The first is a short article titled “How to: Help Your Students Deal with Grief and Loss.”
 I think it offers some helpful tips.

 The second is a book titled “Remembering With Love.”
 It’s a book I give to my mainstream high school students, and provides short, page-long vignettes.
 It’s designed as a guide throughout the first year of loss (first month, first holiday, etc.).
 In fact, over the past seventeen years, I’ve probably given over fifty copies away to students, colleagues and friends who have suffered a loss.